-The Center’s Data Mining Research Group provides advanced data mining expertise and capabilities to further explore high dimensional data.
-The following are examples of the expertise areas covered by our faculty.
+CCS’ Big Data Analytics & Data Mining research group provide advanced data mining expertise and capabilities to further explore high-dimensional data.
+The following are examples of the expertise areas covered by our team:

 - Classification, which appears essentially in every subject area that involves collection of data of different types, such as disease diagnosis based on clinical and laboratory data.
 Methods include regression (linear and logistic), artificial neural nets (ANN), k-nearest neighborhood (KNN), support vector machines (SVM), Bayesian networks, decision trees and others.

 - Clustering, which is used to partition the input data points into mutually similar groupings, such that data points from different groups are not similar.
 Methods include KMeans, hierarchical clustering, and self-organizing map (SOM), and are often accompanied by space decomposition methods to offer low dimensional representations of high dimensional data space.
 Methods of space decomposition include principal component analysis (PCA), independent component analysis (IDA), multidimensional scaling (MDA), Isomap, and manifold learning.
 Advanced topics in clustering include multifold clustering, graphical models, and semi-supervised clustering.

 - Association data mining, which finds frequent combinations of attributes in databases of categorical attributes.
 The frequent combinations can be then used to develop prediction of categorical values.

 - Analysis of sequential data involves mostly biological sequence and includes such diverse topics as extraction of common patterns in genomic sequences for motif discovery, sequence comparison for haplotype analysis, alignment of sequences, and phylogeny reconstruction.